-- 1. An Associate of Arts and Science Degree (AA&S) is awarded to students majoring in Business Administration, Liberal Arts, and Science, who plan to transfer to four-year colleges or universities after completing their Danville Community College program. - 2.
-An Associate of Applied Science Degree (AAS) is awarded to students majoring in one of the occupational-technical programs and who plan to obtain full-time employment immediately upon graduation from the College. - 3.
-A Diploma is awarded to students who complete one of the two-year non-degree occupational curriculums. - 4.
+- 1. An Associate of Arts and Science Degree (AA&S) is awarded to students majoring in Business Administration, Liberal Arts, and Science, who plan to transfer to four-year colleges or universities after completing their Danville Community College program. - An Associate of Applied Science Degree (AAS) is awarded to students majoring in one of the occupational-technical programs and who plan to obtain full-time employment immediately upon graduation from the College. - 3.
+An Associate of Science Degree (AS) is awarded to students majoring in Engineering and who plan to transfer to a baccalaureate program at a university. - 4.
+A Diploma is awarded to students who complete one of the two-year non-degree occupational curriculums. - 5.
 A Certificate is awarded to students who complete one of the approved non-degree curriculums that are usually less than two years in length.
 The College also offers Career Studies Certificates for programs that can be completed in less than one year.

-See the Programs of Study section of this catalog for more information, or contact the Admissions Office.
+See the Programs of Study section of this Catalog for more information, or contact the Admissions Office.